Our Team

 Sarah Etaat

-Sarah completed her Master of Professional Psychology at Monash University and is currently in her final year of supervised practice at Mental Health in Mind.
-She works with us on a part-time basis, and is available to see clients on Mondays, Tuesdays, Thursdays and Fridays.
+Sarah completed her Master of Professional Psychology at Monash University and works full time with Mental Health in Mind, consulting Mondays, Tuesdays, Thursdays and Fridays.

 Sarah takes a person-centred approach in her work with clients, aiming to create a warm and non-judgmental therapeutic space.
 She incorporates techniques from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based therapy into her practice.
 Sarah values building strong therapeutic relationships and takes the time to explore each client’s unique experiences and goals, while empowering them to navigate their challenges and build on their strengths.
 Sarah enjoys working with clients of all age groups, with a particular interest in working with children and adolescents.